 |Day 14||Drive from Okonjima to Windhoek, Depart Namibia|

 Day 1: Arrive in Windhoek

 Welcome to Namibia!
 Upon arrival at the Hosea Kutako International Airport, it's time to pick up a rental car and proceed to your hotel in the nation's capital—Windhoek—a great base to begin your road trip adventure.
-This tidy and modern city has a western flair that mixes nicely with the colors, sounds, and tempos of urban Africa.
+This tidy and modern city has a western flair that mixes nicely with urban Africa's colors, sounds, and tempos.

 Another great activity in Windhoek is the Namibia Craft Center, a clean and safe covered market with dozens of independent vendors selling the work of thousands of artists around the country.
 You'll find a range of items from African drums and woodcarvings, as well as elegant Swakara garments and Namibian gemstones.
 In addition to the stalls, there's also a bookstore, an art gallery, and a popular café that focuses on local ingredients for breakfast and lunch.

-For dinner, you can choose between several cuisine options like Taiwanese, Italian, Portuguese, African, Chinese, French, and German.
+You can choose between cuisine options for dinner: Taiwanese, Italian, Portuguese, African, Chinese, French, and German.

 Day 2: Drive from Windhoek to Intu-Afrika Game Reserve

-From here, continue south towards the small settlement of Kalkrand before heading east towards the western Kalahari Basin.
+From here, continue south toward the small settlement of Kalkrand before heading east to the western Kalahari Basin.
 You'll eventually reach your accommodations within one of three lodges that make up the Intu-Afrika Kalahari Game Reserve.
 Located across over 24,000 acres, the reserve offers breathtaking views and incredible fauna and flora to discover.
-In the afternoon, you can choose between one of many activities including a 4x4 excursion, a bushman walk, a quad bike safari, and even a dune dinner.
+In the afternoon, you can choose between one of many activities, including a 4WD excursion, a bushman walk, a quad bike safari, and even a dune dinner.